theiothing/ITEADLIB_Arduino_Nextion/readme.md

-modified the file NexConfig.h
+modified the file NexConfig.h.

-this version uses only one Serial to communicate with display no debugging serial available
+This version uses only one Serial to communicate with Nexion display.
+No debugging serial available

 # Nextion